About This Site

 Hosting is provided by DreamHost, where prices are cheap and features are rich.
 Did you know that you can save money by using Born Geek as your referrer when you sign up with DreamHost?
 It’s easy: learn how.

 What Happened to Year of the Code Monkey?

 On June 30, 2012, Year of the Code Monkey, my former personal blog, was merged with Born Geek.
 Maintaining two websites had grown increasingly annoying to deal with, so I decided to migrate everything to one location.
 A handful of old blog-specific posts have disappeared from the web, never to return again.

 My personal photos live on their own sub-domain here at Born Geek.
 The software I use to power my photo album, which I have lovingly dubbed “Monkey Album”, is a custom creation.
 It is written using PHP and MySQL and is, to some extent, modeled after a third-party album package I used to employ.
 I consider Monkey Album to be a work in progress, so don’t be surprised if you eventually see a new feature or two.
 At this time, it is not available to the public.

 About Jonah Bishop

-I work for IBM where I write test tools to validate System x hardware.
+I work for Lenovo where I write test tools to validate their x86 server hardware.
 Programming is so enjoyable to me that, not only do I do it at work, but I also write code in my spare time.
 I’m well versed in several programming languages: C/C++, Perl, PHP, and all manner of shell scripts.
 Perl is probably my favorite language, though I tend to write a lot more PHP code in my spare time.